Building fire safety

 Annual Fire Safety Statement

-The Annual Fire Safety Statement (AFSS) certifies that a Competent Fire Safety Practitioner has:
+The Annual Fire Safety Statement (AFSS) certifies that an Accredited Practitioner (Fire Safety) has:

 - inspected the building